laravel/jetstream-docs/1.x/features/security.md

 ### Livewire

 If you are using the Livewire stack, your Livewire component that contains the password confirmed action should use the `Laravel\Jetstream\ConfirmsPasswords` trait.
 Next, you should wrap the action you wish to confirm using the `confirms-password` Blade component. `confirms-password` wrapper should contain `wire:then` directive that specifies which Livewire action should be run once the user's password has been confirmed.
-Once the user has confirmed their password, they will not be required to re-enter their password for 15 minutes:
+Once the user has confirmed their password, they will not be required to re-enter until the number of seconds defined by the `auth.password_timeout` configuration option have elapsed:

 ```html
 <x-jet-confirms-password wire:then="enableAdminMode">